gkprasanth/Appointment_Booking_GMT/README.md

-# Appointment Booking Web Application
+# Appointment Booking System Web Application

 This web application allows users to schedule appointments with consultants.
 It provides user-facing features for booking appointments and consultant-facing features for managing availability.
 The application is built using the following technology stack: